kubernetes-sigs/kubebuilder/docs/book/src/reference/operator-scope.md

 # Overview

-In the world of Kubernetes operators, scope defines the reach of an operator's management capabilities.
-This essentially means deciding which resources across your Kubernetes cluster the operator can watch and manage.
+In the world of Kubernetes solutions, scope defines the reach of an projects's management capabilities.
+This essentially means deciding which resources across your Kubernetes cluster the manager can watch and manage.
 Here's a breakdown of the two main options:

 - **Namespace-scoped**: Only watches and manages resources within a single namespace.
 - **Cluster-scoped**: Watches and manages resources across the entire cluster.